-“Jerry Harris was arrested this morning,” Joseph D. Fitzpatrick, Assistant U.S. Attorney of The Northern District of Illinois, confirmed to HollywoodLife about the Cheer star.
+“Jerry Harris was arrested this morning,” Joseph D. Fitzpatrick, Assistant U.S. Attorney of The Northern District of Illinois, confirmed to HollywoodLife about the Cheer star in 2020.
 “He’s charged with production of child pornography, a federal felony.
 He’s scheduled to appear in federal court in Chicago this afternoon.”
 His arrest took place three days after the FBI raided his home in Naperville, Illinois where they were investigating allegations that he solicited sexually explicit photos and sex from minors.

-1: Before Fame.
-Jerry (real name Jeremiah Harris) grew up in Bolingbroke, Illinois, where he lost his mother to cancer at the age of 16.
+Jerry (real name Jeremiah Harris) was born on July 14, 1999 and grew up in Bolingbroke, Illinois, where he lost his mother Lizzie Bowman to cancer at the age of 16.
 Her death was a big part of his storyline on the six-part Netflix series which tugged at the heart of its millions of viewers.

 He was one of the breakout stars of the Emmy-winning show due to his quirky and over the top personality that gelled well with his teammates and coach Monica Aldama.
 His popularity was so big that Ellen DeGeneres had him work the 2020 Academy Awards red carpet where he chatted with some of the biggest stars in the world including Brad Pitt.